Key takeaways

 Write down what's in scope, what's out of scope, and what "done" looks like.
 Get both sides to agree.
 Make that document the reference for every scope-related conversation from kickoff forward.

-For Express eLearning, scope locks at kickoff and the constraint is visible in the product: up to 1 hour of seat time, up to 3 modules, fixed list of included features.
+With Express eLearning, scope locks at kickoff and the constraint is visible in the product: up to 1 hour of seat time, up to 3 modules, and a fixed list of included features.
 You can't add a fifth module on day nine.
-That's a feature, not a bug — the price stays at $1,999 because the scope doesn't drift.
+The constraint is deliberate.
+The price stays at $1,999 because the scope doesn't drift.

 A defined review process

 Decide before kickoff: who reviews, in what order, for how many rounds, and by when.
-One reviewer — usually the project sponsor — is clean.
-Two is manageable if aligned.
-Three or more and you need an internal process to resolve conflicting feedback before it reaches the vendor.
+One reviewer (usually the project sponsor) is clean.
+Two is manageable if they're aligned.
+Three or more, and you need an internal process to resolve conflicting feedback before it reaches the vendor.

 Add legal, brand, or compliance reviews at kickoff, not at the end.
 Bringing those reviewers in during week three almost always forces a rebuild of sections that were already approved.